slsa-framework/slsa-github-generator/BYOB.md

 ```

 Let's go through the parameters:
- - slsa-workflow-recipient is the name of the SRW we are initializing for.
+ - `slsa-workflow-recipient` is the name of the SRW we are initializing.
 This is the workflow that we will call to run the build in our example.
-- slsa-rekor-log-public is simply the same as the TRW 'slsa-rekor-log-public' input ,so we just set the value with the TW's corresponding value.
+ - `slsa-rekor-log-public` is simply the same as the TRW's `slsa-rekor-log-public` input, so we just set the value with the TRW's value.
-- slsa-runner-label is the runner label to run the build on.
+ - `slsa-runner-label` is the runner label to run the build on.
 We currently only support ubuntu runners, but we will add support for other runners in the future.
-- slsa-build-action-path is the path to the TRW Callback Action (TCA), relative to the root of the repository.
+ - `slsa-build-action-path` is the path to the TRW Callback Action (TCA), relative to the root of the repository.
-- slsa-workflow-inputs are the inputs to the TRW, which the provenance will attest to.
-These inputs are also relayed to the TCA.
+ - `slsa-workflow-inputs` are the inputs to the TRW, which the provenance will attest to.
+These inputs are also provided to the TCA by the BYOB framework.
-- slsa-workflow-masked-inputs is a list of comma separated field names that are redacted from the generated SLSA provenance.
+ - `slsa-workflow-masked-inputs` is a list of comma separated field names that are redacted from the generated SLSA provenance.
 In this example, we're telling the TRW that the username input should be redacted.

 ## SRW Invocation
 Once we have initialize the SRW, we [call the SRW](https://github.com/laurentsimon/byob-doc/blob/main/.github/workflows/builder_example_slsa3.yml#L109-L122):